All Episodes

 The State Department having been second only to the CIA and doing all it could to undermine Bush's foreign policy.

-And yet the thing that amazes me is the administration apparently lets all this go on.
+And yet The thing that amazes me is the administration apparently lets all this go on.

 Why apologize for something that you said that was true in the State of the Union?

-This one guy writing books, why not fight back against Wilson?
+Why not fight back against Wilson?

-I said yesterday, so many a lot of people getting tired of carrying this administration's water, folks.
+I said yesterday, so many, a lot of people getting tired of carrying this administration's water, folks.

-So Jeff and Indianapolis, while you sit there and think that the administration went out of its way and that they what you're watching here is evidence and proof that the administration was desperate to sell its position in Iraq.
+So Jeff in Indianapolis, while you sit there and think that the administration went out of its way and that what you're watching here is evidence and proof that the administration was desperate to sell its position in Iraq, I'm here to tell you this administration's position and policy in Iraq was actively being undermined and they knew it by other agencies of the government and they didn't do anything to stop it.

 And now look where it gets them for not fighting back and not setting the record straight, apologizing for all this.